GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 \ **Cache counters**

 This section visualizes the cache counter data collected while profiling.
-Cache counter data is only available on Radeon RX 5000 series and newer GPUs.
+Cache counter data is only available on RDNA 1-based GPUs and newer.
 While profiling, counter data is sampled at a fixed rate, roughly one sample every 4096 clock cycles.

 .. image:: media_rgp/rgp_wavefront_occupancy_counters_1.png